Types of plant cells and their organisation into tissues

 Flowering plants have

 two separate transport systems which must reach all parts of the plant

 'fine tubes' to transport molecules and ions (xylem tubes and phloem tubes).

 The xylem vessels

 transport water and minerals from the root hairs to all the rest of plant

-i.e. to very tips of the leaves.
+i.e. through the stem to the very tips of all the leaves.

 The phloem vessels